Fusion1013/AvasarVault/Pantheon/Minor Gods/Saheir, the Enchantress.md

 The Dreamcatcher is another common symbol among Dreamwalkers.
 It takes the form of a dreamcatcher, often interwoven with glowing runes or stars instead of traditional beads.
 It represents Saheir's dominion over dreams.

 Violet, silver and gold are common colors used by followers of Saheir.
-Violet represents mystery and dreamscape, silver represents moonlight, reflection, and the arcane, and gold represents enlightenment and the pursui
+Violet represents mystery and dreamscape, silver represents moonlight, reflection, and the arcane, and gold represents enlightenment and the pursuit of knowledge.
 # Worship
-Many believe that dreams are a way to interface with the gods.
-There are many rites and ceremonies surrounding dreams, where they try to get closer to Saheir.
-Temples can also provide this service to members of other beliefs, to allow them to get closer to their gods.
-Followers are often scholars that focus on the study and usage of both arcane and divine magic.
+Followers are often scholars that devote themselves to studying, practicing, and experimenting with both arcane and divine magic.
+Spellcraft, enchantment, potion-making, or creating magical artefacts are common practice.
+Some worshippers deliberately push the boundaries of magic, exploring rare or dangerous schools of magic to demonstrate their dedication to understanding its full potential.
 Most followers do not believe that such a thing as ‘good’ or ‘bad’ magic exists and instead think that magic is a neutral force.

+Followers commonly work together with followers of [[Veda, the Elder Scribe]], as their goals often overlap.
+Collecting, preserving, and sharing arcane knowledge is a fundamental way to honor Saheir.

+Some followers engage in rituals to enter the [[Plane of Dreams]] and commune with Saheir.
+This may involve meditation, use of various substances or enchanted artefacts such as dreamcatchers or moonstone charms.
+Dreamwalkers, a subgroup of Saheir's followers, actively explore dreams - both their own and others.
+They believe that Saheir often speaks through dreams, sending cryptic visions or riddles to guide her followers.